xeor/dockerfiles/nginx-proxy-front/README.md

 The container watches this folder, so if you add a domain, it will be included without you having to restart the container.

 * If want this proxy for localhost, you will need to use `--net host` when starting the container..
-* Let this container take care of ssl, so the ports you proxy to, should be NON ssl...
+* Let this container take care of ssl, so the ports you proxy to, should be NON ssl/tls...
+* See the generator.sh file for what it supports :)

 # certificates
 * example with cheapssl